4 End of Summer ’23 Releases on Our Radar

 Rawayana¿Quién Trae Las Cornetas?

 The speakers, in Venezuela, are called cornets.
-From there comes the music that puts us in the mood, so it’s better to have some good cornetas nearby, in the house of a cool neighbor, or in the car so that the party can travel.
-The title of Rawayana’s new album is a humorous question that alludes to other more essential questions: “Where does music come from?
+That’s where the music that puts us in the mood comes from.
+So it’s better to have some cornetas nearby, either at a cool neighbor’s house or in the car so the party can travel.
+The title of Rawayana’s new album is a funny question that alludes to other more essential questions: “Where does music come from?
 Why do we do this?”
 That’s what these four guys asked themselves before embarking on this new recording adventure.
-After deepening thoughts and questioning realities with their 2021 album Cuando Los Acéfalos Predominan, the band set out to have a good time again, to enjoy what motivated them in the first place: making music.
+After questioning realities with their 2021 album Cuando Los Acéfalos Predominan, the band set out to have a good time again, to enjoy what drove them in the first place: making music.

-¿Quién Trae Las Cornetas? is a tribute to the music itself, an album so that they can indulge themselves as a band and feel really proud to know that it’s the album of their lives.
-Rawayana let loose musically, to embrace a colorful range of very groovy and tropical beats, with reggae and funk as pillars, but also flirting with neo-soul, dancehall, Afrobeat and Afro-Venezuelan roots drum rhythms.
-They also have a timely list of allies for this trip: from Monsieur Periné to Danny Ocean, from Goyo (“Besos Ricos”) to Cabra (“Miel”), from Elena Rose (“Consciencia”) to Bebo Dumont (“Nada Malo”), from Servando (“La Tormenta”) to Alemán (for a song in ode to Mexican culture).
+¿Quién Trae Las Cornetas? is a tribute to music itself, a way to enjoy as a band and feel proud of knowing that it’s the album of their lives.
+Rawayana let loose musically, to embrace a colorful range of groovy and tropical beats, with reggae and funk as pillars, but also flirting with neo-soul, dancehall, Afrobeat and Afro-Venezuelan roots drum rhythms.
+They also have a timely list of allies for this trip: from Monsieur Periné to Danny Ocean, from Goyo (“Besos Ricos”) to Cabra (“Miel”), from Elena Rose (“Consciencia”) to Bebo Dumont (“Nada Malo”), from Servando (“La Tormenta”) to Alemán (“Colchones…”, an ode to Mexican culture).
 To crown this great moment, they just delivered an electrifying performance in their debut on NPR’s Tiny Desk, kicking off the El Tiny series to celebrate Hispanic Heritage Month.

 Pachyman – Switched-On

-Pachyman is the one-man project of Pachy García, a true man-orchestra, one of those multi-instrumentalists who does everything: writing, producing, playing.
+Pachyman is the one-man project of Pachy García, one of those multi-instrumentalists who does everything: writing, producing, playing.
 Originally from Puerto Rico but based in Los Angeles, he specializes in the art of dub, a genre that was born in a recording studio, at the end of the 60s, as an experiment of reggae, to ended up being decisive for electronic music.
-He began this adventure not long ago, with the 2019 album In Dub, staying loyal to those spatial sounds, through instrumental tracks.
+He began with the 2019 album In Dub, staying loyal to those spatial sounds, through instrumental tracks.
 The following year he released a second album, At 333 House, and a single not included in it, At the Controls.
 For his third album, 2021’s The Return of Pachyman, he took inspiration from King Tubby to “x-ray” reggae music, breaking it down to its bare bones.

-Last year things changed a little for Pachyman: he finally produced and released a song with vocals – more precisely with a female voice, that of the Brazilian singer Winter.
-We’re talking about “All Night Long”, a breakout single that today has more than 2 million total streams.
+Things changed last year when Pachyman released “All Night Long”, a breakout single that today has more than 2 million total streams.
+It wasn’t just another song: there was finally a voice, more precisely that of the Brazilian singer Winter.
 A skilled master of echoes and retro synthesizers, Pachy benefits from the warmth of analog sound to create another exercise in nostalgia.
 Switched-On evokes Puerto Rico’s music scene in the 90s – when local artists were embracing the new wave of Jamaican riddims, then combining it with traditional Boricua sounds.
-Here we find more titles in Spanish, and we also find Pachy daring to sing, as he does in the advance single “Trago Coqueto” – a poignant ode to his life growing up in the Caribbean island.
+Here we find more titles in Spanish, and we also find Pachy daring to sing, as he does in the single “Trago Coqueto” – a poignant ode to his life growing up in the Caribbean island.

 Karen y Los RemediosSilencio